EmbraceLife/image_classification_dlnd2/outline.md

 # Plain outline of this notebook
 ## **preprocessing data**
+Build the following functions to do the tasks described for each function:
 - **download** and **unzip** tar.gz
 - **extract features and labels** from 1 out of 5 training batches
 - **display stats** of this batch and **print out an image**